Overview

 Solovey's study of the battles over public funding is crucial for understanding the recent history of the social sciences as well as ongoing debates over their scientific status and social value.

-Unlike Amazon and other retailers who may also offer Social Science for What?
-(Battles over Public Funding for the "Other Sciences" at the National Science Foundation) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Social Science for What?
+(Battles over Public Funding for the "Other Sciences" at the National Science Foundation), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.